 The shape and size of the SE is often selected in accordance with the shape of the objects of interest [35].
 In the case of 2D-GE images, where the dominant shape of protein spots is circular, a disk-shaped SE may lead to better results.
-As it comes to size, a large disk tends to ignore most of regional intensity maxima.
-Based on these considerations, the SE is selected disk-shaped and the radius r is selected small in order to minimize missed regional intensity maxima.
+As it comes to size, a large disk tends to ignore most of the regional intensity maxima.
+Based on these considerations, a disk-shaped SE is selected and the radius \boldsymbol{r} is selected small in order to minimize missed regional intensity maxima.